ogradyc01/GoldenCheetah/UG_Special-Topics_Ride-Processing.md

-Special Topics: Ride Processing (Version 3.11 - WIP)
+Special Topics: Ride Processing (Version 3.2)
 ***

 GoldenCheetah provides a number of tools to fix/adjust/correct ride data.
 The adjustments can either be executing manually for a specific ride, or automatically during import of rides.